CULINARY RESEARCH COLLECTION

 Culinary Research Collection contains historically significant cookery books from around the world, including early Australian rare cookery books.
 The collection provides rich and extensive culinary resources for research in Australian culinary history, other culinary cultures, extensive recipes for all cuisines worldwide, and recipes for special occasions.

-The Institute acquired the Fuller Collection from Professor John Fuller of Oxford University to celebrate the Institute’s 50 years anniversary in 1995.
-The collection consists of over 530 books on wine, distilling, brewing, viticulture, and technological aspects of wine production, spirits and other drinks.
-Many of the books date back to the 18th and 19th century; the oldest published in 1733.
+The Institute acquired the Fuller Collection from Professor John Fuller of Oxford University to celebrate the Institute’s 50th anniversary in 1995.
+The collection consists of over 530 books on wine, distilling, brewing, viticulture, and technological aspects of wine production, spirits, and other drinks.
+Many of the books date back to the 18th and 19th centuries; the oldest published in 1733.
 Prized gems of the collection include Sir Edward Barry’s ‘Wines of the Ancients’ (1775), ‘Liquor Acts of 1736 from the Reign of George III’ (1738).

 The collection is made up of over 700 menus from all over the world with a large part being Australian in origin.
 It contains menus from a variety of sources including cruise, club, restaurants, bars and hotels from the early 1900s to the present.
 The collection functions as a wonderful resource which displays the changes of styles in food and menu design over the last 100 years.
 The cruise menus in our collection are particularly evocative of a mode of travel and the pace of life of an earlier era.